 Climate protection gap

-Public authorities are mainly responsible for climate change adaptation.
+Given the increase in the severity and intensity of climate related events, public authorities are mainly responsible for climate change adaptation.
 However, insurance intermediaries play a pivotal role in contributing to climate adaptation, as many have expertise in the modelling of climate risk and the development of resilient and sustainable business models.
-Intermediaries have also a role in raising awareness of climate risks, in covering new risks (especially for SMEs), preventing a possible "protection gap/insurance gap" by developing adapted and innovative insurance solutions.
+Intermediaries also have a role in raising awareness of climate risks, in covering new risks (especially for SMEs), preventing a possible "protection gap/insurance gap" by developing adapted and innovative insurance solutions.

 Financial education of the consumer

-In the framework of the 2020 CMU Action Plan, the European Commission stated it would like to improve citizens’ financial literacy by developing a European financial competence framework and incentives for Member States to promote financial education and responsible investing.
+In the framework of the 2020 CMU Action Plan, the European Commission stated that it would like to improve citizens’ financial literacy by developing a European financial competence framework and incentives for Member States to promote financial education and responsible investing.
+The ESAs and the Council are also active on the topic of financial literacy.

 Whistleblower Directive